-The Parana Delta and Rio de la Plata's coasts are located on the most populated area of Argentina and in the middle of Sao Paulo-Santiago de Chile commercial corridor.
-It is also strategically located as a key axis of the the corridor of the Mercosur (economic agreement between Brazil, Paraguay, Uruguay, Venezuela, Bolivia and Argentina) where the terrestrial network of communications and the international ship channel Parana-Paraguay waterway play a vital role.
+The PD and Rio de la Plata's coasts are located on the most populated area of Argentina and in the middle of Sao Paulo- Santiago de Chile commercial corridor of the Mercosur (economic agreement between Brazil, Paraguay, Uruguay and Argentina).
+Although Chile, Bolivia and Venezuela are not included in the original constitution of the Mercosur, they participate in the commerce through this terrestrial corridor and through the fluvial Parana-Paraguay waterway.

 According to the SAGPyA (Secretaría de Agricultura, Pesca y Alimentos de la República Argentina), most productive units located on the delta's islands are small.
 In fact, 92% of the units have less than 200 ha, 6% have from 200 to 1000 ha and the rest 2% are large production units of more than 1000 ha.
 The delta is suitable for forestry, especially for the plantation of softwoods such as willow and poplar, and for stockbreeding, which has increased five times from 2003 to 2008.
 On the contrary, fishing has decreased due to the intensive practice for commercial purposes and changes in the species habitat caused by infrastructure works (constructions of dikes, ports and bridges).
 Intensive agriculture is practiced too, being important the cultivation of soya, maize and wheat.
-Thus, tourism and leisure activities are relevant for the Delta. mainly in the Lower area.
+Thus, tourism and leisure activities are relevant for the Delta.
 Visitors can navigate down the river, practice water sports, fish and rest in luxury lodges, representing an important income for the community.
-Along the Parana Delta there are several industrial poles strategically located, close to ports.
+Along the PD there are several industrial poles strategically located, close to ports.
 The most important are located in the Departments of San Nicolas, Ramallo, Zarate and Campana.
 Most of the commercialized products are wood, woodwork, metalwork, aluminium frames, electrical goods, motor parts, paper, corn and other grains, oil, alcohol, iron, concrete and fuel.